-For more information about the pylon API and the pylon Viewer, see Section 3.1 on page 38.
+For more information about the pylon Viewer, see Section 3.1 on page 30.

 8.2.4.2 Setting a Timer Delay Time

 There are two ways to set the delay time for a timer: by setting "raw" values or by setting an "absolute value".
 You can use whichever method you prefer to set the delay time.